 - Asociación Regional de Maquiladoras de Reynosa, S.A.

 - Hidalgo County Library System

 - McAllen Chamber of Commerce

+- Mission Chamber of Commerce

+- Rio Grande Valley Council of Teachers of Mathematics Rio Grande Valley Partnership •

+- •

 - South Texas Manufacturers' Association

+- South Texas Mathematics Consortium

 - Tech Prep of the Rio Grande Valley

 - Weslaco Area Chamber of Commerce

-Catalog 2009-2010 Vol. 13 No. 1 Effective September 1, 2009
+Catalog 2010-2011 Vol. 14 No. 1

 Published by South Texas College office of Public Relations and Marketing P.O.
-Box 9701, McAllen, TX 78502-9701 (954) 872-8302
+Box 9701, McAllen, TX 78502-9701

 This catalog is a general information publication only.
 It is not intended to, nor does it contain, all regulations that relate to students.
 The provisions of this catalog do not constitute a contract, express or implied, between any applicant, student or faculty member and South Texas College.
 The College reserves the right to withdraw courses at any time, to change fees and tuition, calendar, curriculum, degree requirements, graduation procedures, and any other requirements affecting students.
-Changes will become effective whenever enacted by the College's administration and will apply to both prospective students and those already enrolled. jls/lc.
+Changes will become effective whenever enacted by the College's administration and will apply to both prospective students and those already enrolled. jls/lc/sy.